 Zachary Ferguson serves as the Executive Director of the Memphis Area Prevention Coalition.
 Prior to joining MAPC, he served as the West Tennessee Director for Community Shares of Tennessee.
 A native of Martinsville, Virginia, Zach moved to Memphis in August 2011 after accepting a two-year appointment to serve as an United Methodist Missionary through the General Board of Global Ministries where he served as an Organizer for Workers Interfaith Network.
 Before moving to Memphis, he was the Youth Services Director for the West Piedmont Workforce Investment Board in Martinsville, Virginia, where he oversaw the Youth portion of the Federal Workforce Investment Act for Southside Virginia.
 Zach holds a Bachelor’s of Arts in Political Science and American History from the University of Richmond, and a Graduate Certificate in Non-Profit Management from Duke University.

-Tennessee Department of Health, Division of Family Health and Wellness
+Tennessee Department of Health, Office of Informatics & Analytics

 Tennessee Coalition on Children & Youth

 John Rust has worked in the social services field for 25 years.
 His career began in child welfare as a child protective service worker.
 He moved on to direct a tutor/mentor program and then branched out to the community development side of social services.
 He is skilled in strategic planning, legislative advocacy, funds development and community change.
 2003 was his first foray in community anti-drug work.
 It quickly became a passion that he still enjoys today.
 He currently is the Regional Coordinator for the Upper Cumberland region with the Tennessee Commission on Children and Youth